jbold569/jbold569/docs/blog/2021-07-25-agent-based-logging.md

     {"EventReceivedTime":"2021-07-27 22:35:02","SourceModuleName":"file","SourceModuleType":"im_file","EventTime":"2021-07-27 22:35:02","Host":"BoldDesktop","Message":"Hello, World!"}
     ```
 !!! attention
-    NXLog for Windows is and `.msi` installation.
+    NXLog for Windows is an `.msi` installation.
 For my setup, I added the path to the `nxlog.exe` to my system path for ease of use. `$NXLOG_PATH` is not defined by default.

 !!! note
     Again, I've left out the windows event logs from the samples above to minimize sharing of sensitive information.